If you think that you’ve been mis-sold a QROPS Scheme Pension, contact Next Gen Solicitors today.

-So this is a kind of pension arrangement outside the UK which acquires its funds from a UK-based pension fund.
-However, some strict rules apply: To achieve QROPS qualification, the scheme must be properly arranged to meet the requirements of UK tax law.
-This can include matters such as: being a scheme which is available to residents in the country in question, and scheme funds not being accessible prior to age 55, except in some very special circumstances.
+This type of pension arrangement outside the UK acquires its funds from a UK-based pension fund.
+However, some strict rules apply.
+To achieve QROPS pension scheme qualification, it must be properly arranged to meet the requirements of UK tax law.
+This can include matters such as, being a scheme that is available to residents in the country in question, and scheme funds not being accessible prior to age 55, except in very special circumstances.

-HMRC maintain a list of pension providers who confirm they offer schemes which meet HMRC’s criteria for QROPS eligibility.
+HMRC maintains a list of pension providers who confirm they offer schemes that meet HMRC’s criteria for QROPS pension scheme eligibility.

 Transferring your pension to a QROPS arrangement should only be considered if you receive good financial advice.
 This is because making such a decision also means you may lose other benefits as a consequence.
 In addition, a QROPS transfer itself may leave you liable for certain tax charges.

-A QROPS can often seem a very attractive pension arrangement.
-One of the major advantages a financial adviser will mention is the potential tax benefits: With a QROPS pension you can effectively avoid paying UK income tax and substitute an alternative, and usually lower, rate of tax charged in your new country of residence.
-Yet despite its appealing advantages, a QROPS pension can still be problematic.
+A QROPS route can often seem like a very attractive pension arrangement, and one of the major advantages, a financial adviser will mention, is the potential tax benefits.
+With a QROPS pension, you can effectively avoid paying UK income tax and substitute an alternative, and usually lower, rate of tax charged in your new country of residence.
+Yet despite its appealing advantages, a QROPS pension can still be problematic and mis-sold.

-In recent times, certain QROPS schemes have been closed down, either because they were found to be non-compliant with tax regulations, or because they were deliberately being used as a means of exploiting tax loopholes.
+Recently, certain QROPS pension schemes have been closed down, either because they were found to be non-compliant with tax regulations or because they were deliberately being used as a means of exploiting tax loopholes.
 So any scheme which has failed to abide by tax rules is essentially already unlawful.
 And with public and political opinion running very much against all tax avoidance initiatives, even those QROPS pensions presently acceptable to HMRC may not be safe for long.